Monuments Class Projects

 This class project was a collaboration between Professor Thomas Connors (Department of History), Chris Neuhaus (Instruction and Liaison Librarian), and Ellen Neuhaus (Digital Scholarship Librarian).

-In the spring 2015, 2022, and 2025 classes, Engaging Sources: Monuments & Memory, students examined monuments through many lens, including history, art, architecture, and design.
+In the spring 2015, 2022, and 2025 and fall 2025 classes, Engaging Sources: Monuments & Memory, students examined monuments through many lens, including history, art, architecture, and design.
 Students with a public history or non-teaching major, researched and interpreted antique images of monuments.
 The original antique carte-de-visite (CdV) cards are owned by Thomas Connors.
 For the class project the antique CdV images were archived in UNI ScholarWorks.
 Students studied the monument images and developed metadata for the online archive of images and wrote background research articles and developed bibliography of sources.

 Each repository entry includes the antique image and several items by the student, a re-edited image, background research and bibliography of sources documents.
 Each entry is geolocated on a Google map.